kanbanyte/sepb/assessments/evaluation.md

 <!-- TOC ignore:true -->
 ### Satisfaction Assessment
 After the experiment, the participant would be asked to fill a form detailing their experience with the system.
-In particular, they will be prompted to comment on the safety and speed and efficiency in the comparison with the original system.
+In particular, they will be prompted to comment on the safety, speed, and efficiency in the comparison with the original system.

 # Participants
 The primary user of the system is an operator who undertakes the task of assembling items delivered by a robot.\